roadrunner-server/roadrunner-docs/intro/config.md

       # Default: 0s
       exec_ttl: 60s

-  # Internal temporal communication protocol, can be "proto" or "json".
-  #
-  # Default: "proto"
-  codec: proto

-  # Debugging level (only for "json" codec).
-Set 0 for nothing, 1 for "normal", and 2 for colorized messages.
-  #
-  # Default: 0
-  debug_level: 2

 # KV plugin settings.
 Available drivers: boltdb, redis, memcached, memory.
 # Any number of sections can be defined here.